Lung Cancer Clinical Trials and Research

 While there are possible benefits with clinical trials, there is the possibility of more appointments and tests required as well.
 If a cancer research trial is suggested for you, feel free to discuss the pros and cons with your oncologist and also with your family or support partner(s).
 If you are considering a clinical trial for lung cancer, here is some information that may help you understand more about clinical trials.
 Before making your final decision, be sure to discuss any questions or concerns you have with your cancer care team.

 Because of our affiliation with the US Oncology Network, a worldwide leader in cancer research, our patients have the chance to participate in some of the most advanced clinical trials today.
 US Oncology Research, supported by McKesson Specialty Health, specializes in Phase I-IV oncology clinical trials and is one of the largest and most reputable community-based research networks in the world.
 With more than 1,600 available clinical trials and over 72,000 patients enrolled across the country, the program is giving patients the opportunity for a better outcome and quality of life.

-Currently, lung clinical trials are available at select Virginia Oncology Associates locations.
-For more information on participating in these lung cancer trials or if you would like to learn more about our other clinical trials, please ask your oncologist.
-A complete list of all of the trials available through VOA can be found on our Available Cancer & Hematology Research Trials page.
+Currently, lung clinical trials are available at select Virginia Oncology Associates locations throughout Hampton Roads and Eastern North Carolina.
+For more information on participating in these lung cancer trials or if you would like to learn more about our other clinical trials, please find a location near you or consult with your oncologist.
+A complete list of all of the trials available through VOA can be found on our Available Cancer Research Trials page.